-- Because of the COVID-19 pandemic, everyone in the U.S. can get a free credit report each week from all three national credit reporting agencies (Equifax, Experian and TransUnion) at AnnualCreditReport.com.
-This is available through April 20, 2022.
+- This program has been extended: Because of the COVID-19 pandemic, everyone in the U.S. can get a free credit report each week from all three national credit reporting agencies (Equifax, Experian and TransUnion) at AnnualCreditReport.com.
+This is available through December 31, 2023.

-- Updated information on the new Vermont Emergency Rental Assistance Program (VERAP)
+- We updated our information on the Vermont Emergency Rental Assistance Program (VERAP).